makohda/IDRC_first_step_course_2018/README.md

 # 5. Second step (< 2 days; depend on you)
-More similar with real analysis.
+More similar to real analysis.
-Using same fastq, but add quality check, trimming, data cleaning for variant call, variant call, annotate variants, interpretation steps.
+Using the same fastq, but add the quality check, trimming, data cleaning for variant call, variant calling, annotate variants, interpretation steps.

-**And one more, how to estimate propar threshold for MAF (Minor Allele Frequency) for specific disease. (still progress)**
+And one more, how to estimate proper threshold for MAF (Minor Allele Frequency) for a specific disease.

-**Making a tiny shell script for automatic proccessing. (still progress)**
+Making a tiny shell script for automatic processing. (still progress).

-**加筆するかも**

 ## Workflow of today
 This picture shows you the flowchart of today.
 We add fastq quality check and trimming to this.
 ![](images/GATK1_workflow.png "")
 https://software.broadinstitute.org/gatk/documentation/article.php?id=7870

-## Install softwares required for sequence analysis#2
+## Install software required for sequence analysis#2

 ### Install GNU grep (< 3 min)
-grep is a command-line utility for searching plain-text data sets for lines.
+grep is a command-line utility for searching plain-text datasets for lines.
 GNU version is faster than BSD grep.
 `$ brew install grep --with-default-names`

 Type to check the installation
 `$ grep --version`

-If succeeded, you will get following response
+If succeeded, you will get the following response

     grep (GNU grep) 3.1
     Packaged by Homebrew